compomics/denovogui/README.txt

     DeNovoGUI
    ===========

-   To start DeNovoGUIsimply double click the jar file.
+   To start DeNovoGUI simply double click the jar file.

    From the command line use 'java -jar DeNovoGUI-X.Y.Z.jar'.
    (Replace X.Y.Z with the DeNovoGUI version number.)